-These days, getting a strong Wi-Fi signal throughout your home at any given moment is expected but not always guaranteed.
-The problem may not be related to your provider or your device but, instead, due to the location of your Wi-Fi router.
+These days, getting a strong Wi-Fi signal throughout your home at any given moment is expected, yet not always guaranteed.
+You might be surprised to find that the problem may not be related to your internet service provider or your device but, instead, due to the location of your Wi-Fi router.

 It’s critical that you have the right Wi-Fi router for the size of your home, which might mean shopping for a new router altogether.
-If you live in a small apartment or a home that’s a maximum of 1,500 square feet, choose a router that supports 802.11ac and operates on the 2.4GHz and 5GHz bands.
-For multi-level homes, consider a Wi-Fi extender so you get coverage in every room on every floor.
+If you live in a small apartment or a home that’s a maximum of 1,500 square feet, choose a router that supports 802.11ac (also called 5G Wi-Fi) and operates on the 2.4GHz and 5GHz bands.
+For multi-level homes or households with a larger square space, consider a Wi-Fi extender so you get coverage in every room and on every floor.

-Another thing to keep in mind is that if you have a technician set up your Wi-Fi router, they may put it near a wall.
+Also, keep in mind that a technician may set up your router near a wall during professional installation.
 In theory, that’s a good thing because it keeps the router out of your way.
-But the truth is the wall gets in the router’s way and becomes a roadblock.
+But the truth is the wall gets in the router’s way and becomes a roadblock for the coveted signal.

-Finding the optimal place to put your router doesn’t require rocket science, but physics and mathematics can be used to calculate and pinpoint the ideal location.
+Finding the optimal place to put your router doesn’t require rocket science, but physics and mathematics can be used to calculate and pinpoint the ideal location for you.
 Fortunately for most, there’s an app that can help you mathematically pinpoint router placement so you don’t need a fancy calculator or extensive knowledge of electromagnetic waves.

-Interested in how the physics works?
-Jason Cole, a physicist turned software engineer from London, used the Helmholtz equation and an architectural layout of his apartment to create a refractive index map and find the best place to put his router.
+Interested in how the physics work?
+Jason Cole, a physicist turned software engineer from London, used the Helmholtz equation and an architectural layout of his apartment to create a refractive index map in order to find the best place to put his router.
 The result?
 Putting his router right “smack bang in the middle of the flat” gave the best distribution of signal strength.

 So, you don’t have to be a rocket scientist or physicist to find the best place to put your router; however, understanding a bit on how walls, microwaves, water and more can affect your signal strength can give you better Wi-Fi performance.
 Here are some things you can do to optimize your Wi-Fi experience.